-1. Sleep is the most frequent question we ask when enquiring on psychological problem.
+1. Sleep is the most frequent question we ask when enquiring about psychological problems.
 Sleep a lot or having less sleep will always be indicator for psychological problem.
 Circadian rhythm is like an internal clock that works 24 hours a day.

-2. Now we know if one has difficult sleeping, his circadian rhythm is altered.
+2. Now we know if one has difficulty sleeping, his circadian rhythm is altered.
 But which one comes first? (chicken-and-egg question)

-3. Perhaps, agolomelatin has the answer.
-No bias please!
+3. Perhaps, agomelatine has the answer.
+No bias, please!

-4. Since agomelatin activates kinases (which involve in intracellular signaling that took part in survival of newly formed neurons) and therefore influence clock gene expression and hence sleep-wake cycle, then it is safe to say that the circadian rhythm affect sleep not the other way round….
+4. Since agomelatin activates kinases (which involve in intracellular signaling that took part in the survival of newly formed neurons) and therefore influence clock gene expression and hence sleep-wake cycle, then it is safe to say that the circadian rhythm affects sleep not the other way round….

 5. Wonder if I just learned a new thing or an old fact that has just been turn-around?